axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     return temp;
 }
 ```
+This function returns a list of peers connected to the `TcpClient` object as a string.
+The function first initializes the `peerList` variable with the string `"NEWCON"` followed by a newline character.
+Then, it loops through each socket in the `m_sockets` list and checks if it is in a connected state using the `QTcpSocket::state()` function.
+If the socket is connected, it retrieves the IP address of the peer using `socket->peerAddress().toIPv4Address()` and converts it to a `QString`.
+It then appends the IP address, followed by the string `":24042"` and a newline character, to the `peerList` variable.
+Finally, the function converts the variable to a `std::string` and returns it, for other functions to call and use.

 In conclusion, I found this project to be very enjoyable and challenging.
 I had never worked with QT or CPP in this way before, so it's safe to say that it has leveled up my skills.
 This was similar to what happened last year in the networking course when I worked with C, which gave me a better understanding of C itself.
 It turns out that OOP is not such a bad thing after all, who would've though?
 This project also gave me a better appreciation for QT.
 At the beginning of the project, I wanted to switch to Berkeley sockets like I was used to in C, but I ended up persevering and it was worth it.
 Not only am I now better at CPP, but this is also my first GUI-based application!
 Hooray!
 I went beyond what I was supposed to do, and I have to say that I'm pretty proud of it.